spiral/docs/orm/loading.md

 WHERE `d1_pivot`.`user_id` IN (1)
 ```

-You can set conditions for you load data as well:
+You can set conditions to load data as well:

 ```php
 $selection->where('user.name', '!=', '');